 Helping your toddler to entertain himself can help foster both creativity and independence.

-They wait for things to entertain them!
+So they wait for things to entertain them!

 But, when do your kids entertain themselves?
 Your toddler can discover their passion and abilities during solo play.